-George W. Malone quotes
+George W. Malone famous quotes

 • Promise me you'll always remember: You're braver than you believe, and stronger than you seem, and smarter than you think.